dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 The ``gadget-text`` slot *always* returns the exact text contents of a text gadget.
 However, ``gadget-value`` interprets the text and returns a value of the proper type, depending on the ``gadget-value-type``, or ``#f`` if the text cannot be parsed.
-Setting the ``gadget-value`` “prints” the value and inserts the appropriate text into the text field.
+Setting the ``gadget-value`` "prints" the value and inserts the appropriate text into the text field.

 For example, if you specify ``value-type: <integer>``, then ``gadget-text``